Big-Bytez/cse110-fa21-group19/admin/team.md

 Hey!
 My name is Zhuoyu, I also go by George.
 I am a senior CS major.
 I play PC game 🎮and go to gym 🏋️in my free time.
 For more, you can go check out my [GitHub](georgetanUCSD) !

+**Xi-Kai Wu**

+I'm Xi-Kai, but uh no one calls me that.
+Just please call me Kai.
+Sadly, I am also a CS Major and from Warren.
+I play sports and gym and watch anime and tend to socialize a bit.
+I guess you can find my [GitHub](https://github.com/skaiwu) here.

 **Peder Ditlev-Simonsen**

 Hi, I'm Peder!
 I'm exchanging from Norway🎅 where I'm a fouth year Cybernetics and Robotics major.
 In my spare time I love to be in activity; backcountry skiing, golf, tennis, windsurfing - I love it all.
 For more, you can go check out my [GitHub](https://github.com/PederDDS/This-is-me/blob/newBranch/index.md) !